cuplv/Schmit/README.md

 ```
 #### step (3.1)
 Instrumentation-optional:
-# see the commands.txt inside the folder (1.instrumentations) to instrument overview example.
+See the commands.txt inside the folder (1.instrumentations) to instrument overview example.
 This step provides the basic block calls for each secret value.
 We provide the output file of this step for the next steps (Feel free to skip).

 #### step (3.2)